adlerfurtado/KMeansParallelization/README.md

 - If `nvcc` is not found the Makefile will skip CUDA targets and still build the CPU/OpenMP binaries.
 - Input format: plain text file with `x y` coordinates per line.
 Files in `data/` follow this format.
 - There are small helper programs & tests in `src/` — the `run_both` runner was added to simplify side‑by‑side comparisons.

-If you want, I can add a JSON/CSV output option for `run_both` so results are easy to parse programmatically.